What is structured data?

 A computer programming language used to create interactive/dynamic action on a website.

-In the context of SEO, a knowledge graph pulls information from a variety of sources, such as the CIA World Fact Book and Wikipedia, and presents them in the right hand fail of search results in a panel or info-box format.
+In the context of SEO, a knowledge graph pulls information from a variety of sources, such as the CIA World Fact Book and Wikipedia, and presents them in knowledge panels located on the the right hand rail of search results pages.

 A way of annotating HTML elements with machine-readable tags, microdata is another type of format for structured data.